FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Special Meeting of Metropolitan District of Limerick - 29th July 2019.md

  Serious concerns with regard to the lack of public consultation with neighbours, lack of

-understanding around the development, difficult for lay person to understand plans and--- 2
+understanding around the development, difficult for lay person to understand plans and
+---
+2

 particulars.
 Proper public consultation with 3D modelling of project should have been